tomkawal/Algorithms/README.md

 # Algorithms
+Simple LSQ correlation code.
-I have this implemented in C/C++ and Delphi/Pascal this is C++ port
+I have this implemented in C/C++ also embedded and Delphi/Lazarus GUI in Pascal. this is C++ port